-The Nuclear Proliferation International History Project's (NPIHP’s) first annual Nuclear Boot Camp was a 9 day full-immersion course on the most important topics and themes in the history of nuclear arms.
+The Nuclear Proliferation International History Project's annual Nuclear Boot Camp is a full-immersion course in the international history of nuclear weapons.

 From the Indian Bomb to the Establishment of the First Brazil-Argentina Nuclear Agreement (1974-1980)